 There's a startling amount of crossover between people who use Android for their mobile needs and Windows and Xbox for their desktop and console gaming.
 The SmartGlass app has been a definite hit for Xbox 360 users who also have Windows Phone 7 devices... all eight of them.
 Now Android users can join the fun: Microsoft's released the official SmartGlass app for Android, available for free in the Play Store.

 If you're not familiar with SmartGlass, it controls just about every aspect of the media-friendly Xbox 360 aside from actual game control.
+The app will let your navigate though your Xbox's menu, pause and play music and videos, or even purchase new content right from your phone.
 Read More

 After many weeks of speculations, Nokia and Microsoft finally announced minutes ago that the 2 companies are entering a strategic partnership "to build a new global mobile ecosystem."